reidjs/chat/README.md

 >> 0123456789
 ```
 ### While loop
+Note: "increment i" is eqivalent to i += 1 in most languages

 ```
 I is 0
 While i less than 10
 Print i
-Comment "increment i" is eqivalent to i += 1 in most languages Increment i
+Increment i
 End
 >> 0123456789